 1. The Source of Self-Regard: Selected Essays, Speeches, and Meditations, by Toni Morrison

-In her commencement address, Ms. Morrison talks about the preamble to problem-solving – Dreaming.
+In her commencement address, Ms. Morrison describes the preamble to problem-solving: Dreaming.

 “I want to talk about the activity you were always warned against as being wasteful, impractical, hopeless.
 I want to talk about dreaming.
 Not the activity of the sleeping brain, but rather the activity of the wakened, alert one.
 Not idle wishful speculation, but engaged, directed daytime vision.”